arm-sbc/RK3588-Multimedia-boards/README.md

-# RK3588-Multimedia-boards
+# RK3588-boards
-Source files for RK3588
+Currently there is only partial support on Upstream kernel. use kernel 6.1.75 version for building kernel.